 Personally, I don't bother too much with the numbers.
 On a typical morning, when following my morning routine, I aim to spend anything from 5 minutes to 12 minutes in front of my Joovv before rotating and doing the same on the other side of the body.
 You can see more about this here.

-Also, for more on the importance of dosing, power density, joules and an interesting look at how the skin blocks a large percentage of light (and in turn more powerful devices are recommended) please see the article LED Strength and Dose at Heelspurs.com.
+Also, for more on the importance of dosing, power density, joules and an interesting look at how the skin blocks a large percentage of light (in turn more powerful devices are recommended) please see the article LED Strength and Dose at Heelspurs.com.

-And if you are confused about wattages, power intensities and irradiance when it comes to red light devices, be sure to read this great article— Measuring the Power of Light Therapy Device.
+If you are confused about wattages, power intensities and irradiance when it comes to red light devices, be sure to read this great article—Measuring the Power of Light Therapy Device.

 It is well established that blue light suppresses melatonin, raises cortisol and disrupts sleep (19).
 A quality red light therapy device should not emit any blue light.

 But there is evidence that red light can have a minor impact on sleep if the light intensity is strong enough (20).